Common slip and Fall Accidents

 Stairways that are not properly maintained can pose a serious risk to workers.
 Debris, broken handrails and uneven surfaces can all contribute to a slip and fall, as can a spilled substance.
 If the stairs are made of highly polished wood that is more slippery than stone or carpet, the employer may be liable for sacrificing safety for aesthetics.

-Have you been injured in a slip and fall accident?
+Have you been injured in a slip and fall accident in San Diego?